 A pinched nerve can cause intense pain and may affect your strength and range of movement.
-The team at Tarpon Interventional Pain & Spine Care, with offices in West Plano, North Plano, and Addison, Texas, can identify the affected nerve using state-of-the-art diagnostics and provide a selection of treatment options for relieving pressure on the nerve and restoring full function to the affected area.
+The team at Tarpon Interventional Pain & Spine Care, with offices in West Plano and North Plano, Texas, can identify the affected nerve using state-of-the-art diagnostics and provide a selection of treatment options for relieving pressure on the nerve and restoring full function to the affected area.
 Schedule an appointment online or by phone today to learn more.

 A pinched nerve can occur when the tissues around it put the nerve under pressure.
 Bone, cartilage, tendon, or muscle pressing on a nerve can cause it to malfunction, resulting in pain, weakness, tingling sensations, or numbness.